The use of animal fur in clothing dates to prehistoric times.

 Worn clothing, if not cleaned and refurbished, itches, looks scruffy, and loses functionality (as when buttons fall off, seams come undone, fabrics thin or tear, and zippers fail).

-In some cases, people wear an item of digitizing clothing until it falls apart.
+In some cases, people wear an item of

 Cleaning leather presents difficulties, and bark cloth (tapa) cannot be washed without dissolving it.